-Internship in
+BSAD487 (3) Internship in

 A program of business experience.
 Student must be a Junior and have at least a B- cumulative GPA.
 A total of 225 hours of work experience is required.
 Full arrangements for a structured program must be made in advance.
-Graded S/U.
+May be repeated if for a different major, but no more than 3 credit hours per major.